getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

   context.putProperty("global", "value");
 ```

-Global log entries can also be added via third party encoders
+Global log entries can also be added via third-party encoders
 (*whether such entries can be distinguished as tags or entries however is encoder implementation specific*).
 The `net.logstash.logback.encoder.LoggingEventCompositeJsonEncoder` for example has a `customFields` option: